fredrikburmester/ai-keyboard-generator/README.md

 3. Select 10% of the best keyboards, breed some of the best 50% of keyboard, and add 40% of random keyboards to the population.
 4. Repeat from step 2

+## How to run

+1. Create a virtual environment and install the requirements with `pip install -r requirements.txt`
+2. Run the program with `python3 main.py -g <number_of_evolutions> -p <population_size>`

+Type `python3 main.py -h` to get a list of commands.

 ## Image of a sample run

 ![Image of a sample run](./images/sample_run.png)